-- 1. Remove the right handlebar grip (see Section 8). - 2.
+- 1. Remove the right handlebar grip. - 2.
 Remove the cover from the throttle control housing exposing the throttle cable; then remove the cable.

 3. Remove the front brake cables from their adjusters by screwing the adjusters inward to loosen the cables; then pulling them free.